Gizmos by Category

 A combination of the warehouse fire and financial problems almost certainly put paid to the watch, at least that’s the official version.
 However, reading between the lines on the various stories that have appeared there may well have been other factors at work.
 But whatever the reason for its demise, it was a bit of an oddity and unlikely to have sold in large numbers.
 I reckon that there were three basic problems.
-First performance; decent FM reception is only possible within sight of a transmitter and for obvious reasons the sound quality is poor and it’s not very loud.
+First performance; decent FM reception is only possible within sight of a transmitter and for obvious reasons the sound quality is poor and it's not especially loud.
+To be fair it was originally designed for the US market, where FM stations tend to be a lot more powerful, but even so it would still be quite difficult to listen to comfortably without clamping it to your ear.
 Second, the watch element is far too small and at the time ‘proper’ digital watches with shed-loads of functions were selling for just a few pounds.
 The third reason, I suspect, would have been the price.
 It was never officially announced but my guess is that whatever it was, it would have been too expensive for the cash-strapped mid-eighties, if the costs of the hand assembly and high quality materials were to be recovered.

 If it had made it into the wild I think there would have been a lot of returns.
 Parts, like the strap and bellows wouldn’t have aged well, especially in a humid atmosphere or wrapped around a sweaty wrist and would probably have failed within a few months and clever though it was the flexible printed circuit was just asking for trouble.
 Fortunately my one, which I bought a while ago on ebay for £85 (a very good price, probably as the auction ended late on a Wednesday morning…) has been very well looked after and here are no signs yet of decay.
 I can’t say for sure but I doubt that more than a couple of hundred FM Radio Watches survived and judging by the ones that turn up on ebay from time to time, most of those are dead, missing parts or in an advanced state of decay.
 If you ever come across one, and it’s in decent condition, and the price isn’t too steep, it could turn out to be a very worthwhile investment.